 Bivvy Heaters (Our Choices)

-Carp fishing bivvy heaters are a great, and some say, mandatory addition to your angling kit.
-If you prefer staying on the banks for a while, and using the trusted bivvy, then you can’t go without one of these.
+Carp fishing bivvy heaters are great, and some say, mandatory addition to your angling kit.
+If you prefer staying on the banks for a while and using the trusted bivvy, then you can’t go without one of these.
 Heat is important, and having a good and efficient heater can make or break your experience.
-Nothing contributes more to good angling than a warm and cosy bivvy, peaceful nature all around, and good catch.
+Nothing contributes more to good angling than a warm and cosy bivvy, a warm sleeping bag and peaceful nature all around, and a good catch.
 And with our latest guide, we aim to make that known!